alu82/mldevops_predict-customer-churn/README.md

 ## Files and data description
 ### Files
-- churn_notebook.ipynb: Original notebook provided by Udacity
 - churn_pipeline.py: Runnable pipeline that performes data transformation and modelling
 - environment.yml: Environment file (see above)

+### Udacity files (not needed for the module itself)
+- churn_notebook.ipynb: Original notebook provided by Udacity
 - Guide.ipynb: Original Guide provided by Udacity
+- churn_library.py: wrapper around the churn module that delegates the calles to the module
+- churn_script_logging_and_tests.py: an integration test (similar to the pipeline) with logging exercise

 ### Folders
 - churn: Contains the main module where all the logic is encapsulated (into several classes).
 Tests can also be found here.